 - Keep the weight on the elbows, straighten your knees and point your hips towards the roof.

-- Keeping the knees straight, walk a little forward until you feel the back straightening and the hips alligned with the head.
-Weight rests on the tripod.
+- Keeping the knees straight, walk a little forward until you feel the back straightening and the hips aligned with the head.
+The weight rests on the tripod.

-- Keeping the bent knees together, straighten your hips and slowly raise you knees up until they are pointing straight towards the roof.
-Keep most of the body weight on the tripod (elbows and forearms).
+- Keeping the bent knees together, straighten your hips and slowly raise your knees up until they are pointing straight towards the roof.
+Keep most of the bodyweight on the tripod (elbows and forearms).
 Be aware of the balance in your lower back, so that your body doesn’t shake front or back.

 - Keeping the weight on the elbows, straighten your knees and bring the feet up.
 Breath slow and deep.